 The Canadiens original franchise was mothballed and later reborn as the Tecumsehs in 1912.
 The Tecumsehs have nothing to do with the Maple Leafs.

-As no Haileybury or Canadiens players from the 1909-10 season were under contract for 1910-11, Kennedy was free to sign whomever he wished, as long as they fell within the "french speaking only" mandate that was primordial in their initial NHA creation.
-This stemmed from O'Brien and Gardner's meeting at the Windsor, and the NHA constitution concerning why the Canadiens were being created in the first place.
+As no Haileybury or Canadiens players from the 1909-10 season were under contract for 1910-11, Kennedy was free to sign whomever he wished, as long as they fell within the "French-speaking only" mandate that was primordial in their initial NHA creation.
+This stemmed from O'Brien and Gardiner's meeting at the Windsor, and the NHA constitution concerning why the Canadiens were being created in the first place.

 Taking all of this into consideration, it becomes clearer as to just what centennial the Canadiens are celebrating in 2008-09.